ldoolitt/vhd2vl/README.md

 Totally broken handling of text in generic mappings, as Xilinx is wont to use for their primitives and wrappers.

-Broken (invalid Verilog syntax for) initialization of process variables.
+Broken (invalid Verilog syntax for) initialization of process-scope variables.